adnexustech/docs/docs/index.rst

-RTB4FREE: Reach your audience
+ADNEXUS: Reach your audience
 ==========================================

-Welcome to the `RTB4FREE`_ documentation hub.
-Here you can find the online manual and living documentation repository for RTB4FREE, the leading digital advertising platform for businesses who want to reach their audience on the open web.
+Welcome to the `ADNEXUS`_ documentation hub.
+Here you can find the online manual and living documentation repository for ADNEXUS, the leading digital advertising platform for businesses who want to reach their audience on the open web.

 Living manual
-    Documentation is updated in the same manner as code - and a build is made for each version of RTB4FREE.
+    Documentation is updated in the same manner as code - and a build is made for each version of ADNEXUS.
 You can easily view current and previous versions of documentation from this website.

 International first